Detector

 Picture: High resistivity, fully depleted CCDs

-The detectors were fabricated from n-type, high-resistivity (>10,000 Ω cm) silicon wafers, and are fully depleted (i.e., active over their full volume) by applying a potential (≥ 40 V) to a thin back-side contact (Fig. 1.b).
+The detectors are fabricated from n-type, high-resistivity (>10,000 Ω cm) silicon wafers, and are fully depleted (i.e., active over their full volume) by applying a potential (≥ 40 V) to a thin back-side contact (Fig. 1.b).

 CCDs as Dark Matter detectors